Fahad-Md-Kamal/Fiber-Blogs/README.md

 > If there is any error we immidiately show the actual error as error field and message as our custom error field.

-Than we are geting user from the database using using the function that we have already created in our `users/models/users.go` file as:
+Then we are getting user from the database using the `GetUserById()` function that we have already created in our `users/models/users.go` file as:

 ```go
 	user, err := models.GetUserById(uint(userId))